espresso/espresso/docs/Routing.md

 app = EApp.new do

   rewrite /\A\/(.*)\.php\Z/ do |title|
-    redirect route(:index, title)
+    redirect Cms.route(:index, title)
   end

   # ...
 end
 ```

-`pass` will pass control to an arbitrary action or even app, without redirect.
+`pass` will pass control to an arbitrary controller, without redirect.

 **Example:**